AGL 36.51 Decreased By ▼ -1.49 (-3.92%)

 The IMF has also been informed about assurances from friendly countries to roll over existing loans.
 Sources said these assurances convinced the IMF to schedule a meeting to further discuss Pakistan’s programme.
 Additionally, the IMF has been taken into confidence on reforms in Pakistan’s power sector.

-The committee which met with Syed Naveed Qamar was informed that as of end June 2024, total public debt was recorded as Rs71.2 trillion, of which, Rs47.2 trillion was domestic debt and Rs24.1 trillion was external debt.
+The committee, which met with Syed Naveed Qamar, was informed that as of end June 2024, total public debt was recorded as Rs71.2 trillion, of which, Rs47.2 trillion was domestic debt and Rs24.1 trillion was external debt.

 The budget for current fiscal year was prepared at the average policy rate of 17.2 percent which is expected to further come down, said the DG, adding that one percent decline in policy rate translate to around Rs320 billion relief in terms of domestic debt.
 He also forecast decline in prices of petroleum products and dollar rate against rupee.

 Minister of State for Finance Ali Pervaiz Malik admitted that Pakistan’s external account position remains vulnerable despite the latest IMF programme.
-He further said that IMF review will be held six months after receiving the first installment from the Fund.
+He further said that the IMF review will be held six months after receiving the first installment from the Fund.

 The committee was also informed that the country would be required to arrange more than $100 billion in external financing over the five years to meet its debt obligations.
 This includes rolling over $12.7 billion in deposits from countries like China, Saudi Arabia, and the UAE.